Cars (film): Animation

-In 2006, the supervising animator of the film, Scott Clark, spoke about the challenges of animating car characters, saying: "Getting a full range of performance and emotion from these characters and making them still seem like cars was a tough assignment, but that's what animation does best.
+In 2006, the supervising animator of the film, Scott Clark, spoke about the challenges of animating car characters, saying, "Getting a full range of performance and emotion from these characters and making them still seem like cars was a tough assignment, but that's what animation does best.
 You use your imagination, and you make the movements and gestures fit with the design.
 Our car characters may not have arms and legs, but we can lean the tires in or out to suggest hands opening up or closing in.
 We can use steering to point a certain direction.
 We also designed a special eyelid and an eyebrow for the windshield that lets us communicate an expressiveness that cars don't have."

-Doug Sweetland, who also served as supervising animator, also spoke about the challenges, saying: "It took a different kind of animator to really be able to interpret the Cars models, than it did to interpret something like The Incredibles models.
+Doug Sweetland, who also served as supervising animator, spoke of the challenges, saying, "It took a different kind of animator to really be able to interpret the Cars models, than it did to interpret something like The Incredibles models.
 With The Incredibles, the animator could get reference for the characters by shooting himself and watching the footage.
 But with Cars, it departs completely from any reference.
 Yes they're cars, but no car can do what our characters do.
 It's pure fantasy.
 It took a lot of trial and error to get them to look right."

-Lasseter also explained that the film started with pencil and paper designs, saying: "Truth to materials.
+Lasseter also explained the film started with pencil and paper designs, saying, "Truth to materials.
 Starting with pencil-and-paper designs from production designer Bob Pauley, and continuing through the modeling, articulation, and shading of the characters, and finally into animation, the production team worked hard to have the car characters remain true to their origins."

-Character department manager Jay Ward also explained how they wanted the cars to look as realistic as possible, saying: "John didn't want the cars to seem clay-like or mushy.
+Character department manager Jay Ward explained how they wanted the cars to look as realistic as possible, saying, "John didn't want the cars to seem clay-like or mushy.
 He insisted on truth to materials.
 This was a huge thing for him.
 He told us that steel needs to feel like steel.
 Glass should feel like glass.
 These cars need to feel heavy.
 They weigh three or four thousand pounds.
 When they move around, they need to have that feel.
 They shouldn't appear light or overly bouncy to the point where the audience might see them as rubber toys."

 According to directing animator James Ford Murphy, "Originally, the car models were built so they could basically do anything.
 John kept reminding us that these characters are made of metal and they weigh several thousand pounds.
 They can't stretch.
 He showed us examples of very loose animation to illustrate what not to do."